About Haydn P. Reinecker (1923-2012)

 The Haydn P. Reinecker Distinguished Professorship in Forest Genetics

-The Haydn P. Reinecker Distinguished Professorship in Forest Genetics was established to protect the commercial pine species, Pinus lambertiana, with attention to the blister rust disease and/or productivity to improve characteristics for commercial use.
-The fund income may be used for genetic research on other commercial pine or forest species if the blister rust disease is eliminated, or if the Dean of the College of Natural Resources, in consultation with forest industry leaders, determines that the effort to eliminate blister rust disease is a failing effort; or that other forest genetics research programs are more promising.
-50 % of the fund income will also advance the development of commercial forest products using modern genetics as long as there is a need for the research.
+The fund income may be used for genetic research on other pine or forest species if the blister rust disease is eliminated, or if the Dean of the College of Natural Resources, in consultation with forest industry leaders, determines that the effort to eliminate blister rust disease is a failing effort; or that other forest genetics research programs are more promising.
+50% of the fund income will also advance the development of commercial forest products using modern genetics as long as there is a need for the research.

-Jerry and his son, David – August, 2008
+H.P.
+Reinecker (Jerry) and his son, David – August, 2008